 Trial and Probation Periods

-New Zealand allows for both trial and probationary periods for new employees, both of which must be paid at least according to minimum standards.
+New Zealand allows both trial and probationary periods, both of which must meet minimum employment standards.

 Payroll and Employment Taxes in New Zealand